 Example: 5 pages viewed on a support site or product catalog.

 Count every time someone completes a specific action, such as signing up for a newsletter or downloading a document, as a conversion.
-Bing Ads enables this scenario with event goal.

 To set this up, you must customize your UET tag tracking code to report the values for one or more of the custom event parameters in addition to creating conversion goals in Bing Ads to track those events.
 To learn more, see How to track custom events with UET.